 1 Introduction

 Variation for complex traits is due to many interacting loci with small individual effects on each trait as well as environmental influences (Falconer and Mackay 1996).
 Knowledge of the underlying causal polymorphisms and their effects is thus critical for predicting disease susceptibility in humans, improving production traits in plants and animals, and predicting adaptive evolution.
-Genetic mapping approaches to dissecting the genotype-phenotype map one locus at a time in outbred populations are successful in identifying quantitative trait loci (QTLs) with the largest effects, but together these loci typically only account for a small fraction of the total genetic variance (Visscher 2008; Manolio et al. 2009; Visscher et al. 2012; Vinkhuyzen et al. 2013; Caballero et al. 2015).
+Genetic mapping approaches to dissect the genotype-phenotype map one locus at a time in outbred populations are successful in identifying quantitative trait loci (QTLs) with the largest effects, but together these loci typically only account for a small fraction of the total genetic variance (Visscher 2008; Manolio et al. 2009; Visscher et al. 2012; Vinkhuyzen et al. 2013; Caballero et al. 2015).

-The realization that the effects of the majority of loci affecting complex traits are too small to be individually detected unless sample sizes are huge motivated the development of statistical methods to predict complex trait phenotypes using all molecular markers simultaneously (Meuwissen et al. 2001).
-These genomic prediction methods are very successful in predicting phenotypes from marker genotypes in populations with a large amount of linkage disequilibrium (LD), such as animals and plants (Hayes et al. 2009, 2010; Roos et al. 2009; Crossa et al. 2010; Daetwyler et al. 2013) However, genomic prediction does not work well when LD is low, such as across breeds or strains or in outbred populations of largely unrelated individuals (Habier et al. 2007; Makowsky et al. 2011; de los Campos et al. 2013) because many causal polymorphisms will not be in LD with the genotyped markers.
+The realization that the effects of the majority of loci affecting complex traits are too small to be individually detected unless sample sizes are huge, motivated the development of statistical methods to predict complex trait phenotypes using all molecular markers simultaneously (Meuwissen et al. 2001).
+These genomic prediction methods are very successful in predicting phenotypes from marker genotypes in populations with a large amount of linkage disequilibrium (LD), such as selectively bred animals and plants (Hayes et al. 2009, 2010; Roos et al. 2009; Crossa et al. 2010; Daetwyler et al. 2013).
+However, genomic prediction does not work well when LD is low, such as across breeds or strains or in outbred populations of largely unrelated individuals (Habier et al. 2007; Makowsky et al. 2011; de los Campos et al. 2013) because many causal polymorphisms will not be in LD with the genotyped markers.

 Genomic predictions currently utilize high-density single-nucleotide polymorphism (SNP) genotyping arrays.
 Given the rapid advances in sequencing technologies, genomic prediction soon will be based on whole genome sequence data.
 This will greatly exacerbate the true genomic signal to non-causal marker noise problem.
 Therefore, the key to better prediction models may be to “guess” which markers could be causal by utilizing prior biological findings, as it appears that the markers associated with trait variation are not uniformly distributed throughout the genome, but enriched in genes that are connected in biological pathways (Lango Allen et al. 2010; O’Roak et al. 2012; Lage et al. 2012; Maurano et al. 2012; Peñagaricano et al. 2013).
 Here, we extend the commonly used genomic best linear unbiased predictor (GBLUP) prediction model (Meuwissen et al. 2001) by incorporating prior information on gene ontologies (The Gene Ontology Consortium et al. 2000).
 Our model, which we call Genomic Feature BLUP (GFBLUP), includes an additional genomic effect that quantifies the collective action of a set of markers located in a genomic feature defined by genes, biological pathways, sequence annotation, or other external evidence.
 We previously used this approach to partition the genomic variance of pathways in health and milk production traits in Danish Holstein dairy cattle (Edwards et al. 2015).
 Here, we apply it to three quantitative traits (starvation resistance, startle response and chill coma recovery time) in the largely unrelated inbred, sequenced lines of the Drosophila melanogaster Genetic Reference Panel (DGRP) (Mackay et al. 2012; Huang et al. 2014).
 Prediction accuracies from previous GBLUP analyses of these traits in the DGRP ranged from zero to very low (Ober et al. 2012, 2015).